Christopher Hitchens: Reactions to death

 Three weeks before Hitchens's death, George Eaton of the New Statesman wrote, "He is determined to ensure that he is not remembered simply as a 'lefty who turned right' or as a contrarian and provocateur.
 Throughout his career, he has retained a commitment to the Enlightenment values of reason, secularism, and pluralism.
 His targets—Mother Teresa, Bill Clinton, Henry Kissinger, God—are chosen not at random, but rather because they have offended one or more of these principles.
 The tragedy of Hitchens's illness is that it came at a time when he enjoyed a larger audience than ever.
 The great polemicist is certain to be remembered, but, as he was increasingly aware, perhaps not as he would like."
 The Chronicle of Higher Education asked whether Hitchens was the last public intellectual.

-During an interview with Alex O'Connor, the discussion turned to Larry Taunton's book The Faith of Christopher Hitchens, released after Hitchens's death, which claimed that Hitchens started to flirt with spirituality.
-Richard Dawkins replied, "It's a disgraceful book.
+Larry Taunton's book The Faith of Christopher Hitchens, released after Hitchens's death, claimed that Hitchens started to flirt with spirituality toward the end of his life.
+Richard Dawkins, in an interview with Alex O’Connor, called it "a disgraceful book.
 [Taunton] took advantage of a long car journey he had with Christopher Hitchens and I think Christopher was probably being polite and talking seriously to him about his religion."
 Dawkins added, "Religious apologists are so eager to get deathbed conversions that you have to watch it.
 Well actually, Christopher I think himself said that, 'if anybody claims that I had a deathbed conversion you can be absolutely sure that I wasn't in my right mind when it happened'."
 David Frum, writing in The Atlantic, states, "In the months before he died, Hitchens repeatedly and emphatically warned that claims like Taunton's would be forthcoming and should be disbelieved."
+In an interview with CNN's Anderson Cooper in August 2010, shortly before his death, Hitchens referred to the possibility of a deathbed conversion as "a pathetic thing" and stated that if such stories came up, they should be disbelieved.
 In his posthumously published book, Mortality, Hitchens wrote, "If I convert it's because it's better that a believer dies than that an atheist does."